-We’re not monitoring bloggers and we have no plans to.
-If concerns about possible violations of the FTC Act come to our attention, we’ll evaluate them case by case.
+Generally not, but if concerns about possible violations of the FTC Act come to our attention, we’ll evaluate them case by case.
 If law enforcement becomes necessary, our focus usually will be on advertisers or their ad agencies and public relations firms.
 Action against an individual endorser, however, might be appropriate in certain circumstances.

-Do the Guides hold online reviewers to a higher standard than reviewers for paper-and-ink publications?
+Does the FTC hold online reviewers to a higher standard than reviewers for paper-and-ink publications?

-If you are acting on behalf of an advertiser, what she or he is saying is usually going to be commercial speech – and commercial speech can be regulated under the FTC Act if it’s deceptive.
+If an endorser is acting on behalf of an advertiser, what she or he is saying is usually going to be commercial speech – and commercial speech violates the FTC Act if it’s deceptive.
 The FTC conducts investigations and brings cases involving endorsements under Section 5 of the FTC Act, which generally prohibits deceptive advertising.

-What if all I get from the company is a $1-off coupon, an entry in a sweepstakes or a contest, or a product that is only worth a few dollars?
-Do I still have to disclose?
+What if all I get from a company is a $1-off coupon, an entry in a sweepstakes or a contest, or a product that is only worth a few dollars?
+Does that still have to be disclosed?

-Here’s another way to think of it: While getting one item that’s not very valuable for free may not affect the credibility of what you say, sometimes continually getting free stuff from an advertiser or multiple advertisers is enough to suggest an expectation of future benefits from positive reviews.
-If you have a relationship with a marketer who’s sending you freebies in the hope you’ll write a positive review, it’s best if your readers know you got the product for free.
+Also, even if getting one free item that’s not very valuable doesn’t affect your credibility, continually getting free stuff from an advertiser or multiple advertisers could suggest you expect future benefits from positive reviews.
+If a blogger or other endorser has a relationship with a marketer or a network that sends freebies in the hope of positive reviews, it’s best to let readers know about the free stuff.

-What if I upload a video that shows me using different products?
-Do I have to disclose whether I bought them myself or got them from an advertiser?
+What if I upload a video to YouTube that shows me reviewing several products?
+Should I disclose when I got them from an advertiser?

 What if I return the product after I review it?
 Should I still make a disclosure?

-That may depend on the product and how long you are allowed to use it.
-For example, if you get free use of a car for a month, a disclosure is recommended even if you return it.
+That might depend on the product and how long you are allowed to use it.
+For example, if you get free use of a car for a month, we recommend a disclosure even though you have to return it.
 But even for less valuable products, it’s best to be open and transparent with your readers.

 I have a website that reviews local restaurants.
 It’s clear when a restaurant pays for an ad on my website, but do I have to disclose which restaurants give me free meals?

-If you get free meals, it’s best to let your readers know so they can factor that in when they read your reviews.
+If you get free meals, you should let your readers know so they can factor that in when they read your reviews.
 Some readers might conclude that if a restaurant gave you a free meal because it knew you were going to write a review, you might have gotten special food or service.

 Several months ago a manufacturer sent me a free product and asked me to write about it in my blog.
 I tried the product, liked it, and wrote a favorable review.
 When I posted the review, I disclosed that I got the product for free from the manufacturer.
 I still use the product.
 Do I have to disclose that I got the product for free every time I mention it in my blog?

-My Facebook page identifies the company I work for.
-Should I include an additional disclosure when I talk about how great our products are?
+My Facebook page identifies my employer.
+Should I include an additional disclosure when I post on Facebook about how useful one of our products is?

 It’s a good idea.
-People reading your posts in their news feed – or on your profile page – might not know who you work for and what products the company makes.
-And many businesses are so diversified that readers might not realize the products you’re talking about are sold by your company.
+People reading your posts in their news feed – or on your profile page – might not know where you work or what products your employer makes.
+Many businesses are so diversified that readers might not realize that the products you’re talking about are sold by your company.

 A famous athlete has thousands of followers on Twitter and is well-known as a spokesperson for a particular product.
 Does he have to disclose that he’s being paid every time he tweets about the product?

-It depends on whether his readers understand he’s being paid to endorse that product.
+It depends on whether his followers understand that he’s being paid to endorse that product.
 If they know he’s a paid endorser, no disclosure is needed.
-But if a significant number of his readers don’t know that, a disclosure would be needed.
-Determining whether followers are aware of a relationship could be tricky in many cases, so a disclosure is recommended.
+But if a significant portion of his followers don’t know that, the relationship should be disclosed.
+Determining whether followers are aware of a relationship could be tricky in many cases, so we recommend disclosure.

-Is there special language I have to use to make the disclosure?
+Is there special wording I have to use to make the disclosure?

-No. The point is to give readers the information.
-Your disclosure could be as simple as “Company X gave me this product to try . . ..”
+No. The point is to give readers the essential information.
+A simple disclosure like “Company X gave me this product to try . . . .” will usually be effective.